clairic/terraform_project/README.md

 # Azure Web App deployment using Terraform
-In this demo project I will be creating a web app using Terraform (IaC) on Microsoft Azure.
+In this demo project I will be using Terraform (IaC) to deploy a web app I have created on Microsoft Azure.

 ### Project Diagram
 There is a demo diagram in the .drawio I have created.
 I will add a ton of stuff so it will certainly change a lot.